 Who is eligible for this loan type?

-Small Business Administration standard firm (often above the 500 employee mark) or organizations within the 500 employee mark like veteran organization, tribal businesses, non-profit organizations, etc. are eligible for a Small Business Interruption loan.
+Small Business Administration standard firms (often above the 500 employee mark) or organizations within the 500 employee mark like veteran organizations, tribal businesses, non-profit organizations, etc. are eligible for a Small Business Interruption loan.

 How much loan can I apply for?

 You can apply for a loan up to 2.5 times the average monthly payroll, up to a maximum of $10 million.
 However, the loan should be used to cover payroll, benefits, and salaries, as well as interest payments, rent, and utilities.